mipum/PPShazam/README.md

 VGG19 based implementation in the [PoC_cluster_classification_training.ipynb](PoC_cluster_classification_training.ipynb) notebook

 ### PoC Evaluation
-A digram illustrating an end-to-end flow
+A diagram illustrating an end-to-end flow
 <img src="assets/end2end_inference_fp32.jpg" width="750"/>

 We use `arieg/cluster{XX}_{augmentation}_10` datasets for several sample clusters, with each of 3 levels of augmentation.
 We run tracks from these datasets through the end-to-end flow, and measure top-1 and top-3 hits.
 Evaluation is implemented in the [PoC_end_to_end_evaluation.ipynb](PoC_end_to_end_evaluation.ipynb) notebook